A certain type of star emits energy according to the formula E=15... | Channels for Pearson+

 Derivatives of Exponential & Logarithmic Functions: Videos & Practice Problems

 A certain type of star emits energy according to the formula , where is the energy in joules and is the magnitude of the star's brightness.
-Calculate the energy emitted by stars of magnitude , , , and .
-Then, plot the points on the graph and connect them through a smooth curve.
+Find and approximate the value of to a whole number.
+Provide an interpretation of this derivative.

 A certain type of star emits energy according to the formula , where is the energy in joules and is the magnitude of the star's brightness.
-Calculate the energy emitted by stars of magnitude , , , and .
-Then, plot the points on the graph and connect them through a smooth curve.
+Find and approximate the value of to a whole number.
+Provide an interpretation of this derivative.